rachana-paudel/AWS_Solution_Architect/EC2/README.md

 + it is much faster because it is just freezed the OS is not stopped or restarted.
 + USe cases: long running processing, saving the RAM, services that take time to initialize
 + Lets take ec2 instance that is running and the data is in RAM then we start the hibernation process
-+ Then the instance will go in the stopping state and the RAM is goint to be dumped into your EBS volume
++ Then the instance will go in the stopping state and the RAM is going to be dumped into your EBS volume
-+ The the instance is hut down and the RAM disappears because as soon as you stop an instance the RAM goes away, but the EBS volume still contains the dump of the RAM
++ Then the instance is shut down and the RAM disappears because as soon as you stop an instance the RAM goes away, but the EBS volume still contains the dump of the RAM
 + And then when the instance is started, then the RAM is going to be loaded onto the EC2 instance memory And that means that it is just as is your ec2 instance never got stopped

 <img src='images/hibernation-flow.png' height='100%' width='100%' alt='Hibernation Flow Diagram'>